Kinangop, Kenya · Founded on a Promise · Est. 2026

 1987

 First Division One result in the history of Raitha village.
-30 students achieved it that year from a school with no lab, no library, and no privileges.
+From a school with no lab, no library, and no privileges.

 1993

 Soccer scholarship to Vennard College, Iowa.
-An anonymous donor covered the rest when the scholarship ended.
+An anonymous donor covered tuition when the scholarship ended.

 1996